btomaszewski/webdoctor-server/README.md

 This is the server component for the Web Doctor Educator, a project sponsored through the Rochester Institute of Technology.
-The goal of the WDE is to provide a tool for doctors in Rwanda to use when on the job to help them obtain treatment-related information easily when in a low-bandwith environment.
+The goal of the WDE is to provide a tool for doctors in Rwanda to use when on the job to help them obtain treatment-related information easily when in a low-bandwidth environment.

 ## Installation
 To run the server you will need Python 3 or greater which should come with